stschiff/msmc-tools/README.md

 # MSMC Tools

-This repository contains helper scripts and utilities for [msmc](http://github.com/stschiff/msmc) and [msmc2](http://github.com/stschiff/msmc2) (so far not yet published).
+This repository contains helper scripts and utilities for [msmc](http://github.com/stschiff/msmc) and [msmc2](http://github.com/stschiff/msmc2).
 Most scripts have a little built in help, which can be invoked with the option -h.

 ### generate_multihetsep.py
 This script is the main workhorse to generate input files for msmc for one chromosome.
 Here is a short synopsis: